unbywyd/tsdiapi-jwt-auth/README.md

   guards: {
     adminOnly: async (session) => {
       if (session.role !== 'admin') {
-        return 'Only admins are allowed!';
+        return 'Only administrators are allowed!';
       }
       return true;
     },